Classroom grant funding for Teachers

 Cycle 2: Application opens September 14, 2026, and closes September 25, 2026

-• Priority will be given to Title I public schools, or schools with 50% or more of its full-time students receiving free or reduced meals.
-Preference is given to schools serving students in Alabama Power’s service territory.
+- Priority Consideration: Priority is given to Title I public schools and schools where at least 50 percent of full-time students receive free or reduced meals.
+Preference is also given to schools located within Alabama Power’s service territory.

-• Nonprofits who partner with schools may apply for this grant.
-However, the application should be in the school’s name, and the funds will be dispersed directly to the school.
+- Nonprofit Partnerships: Nonprofits that partner with schools may apply.
+Applications must be submitted in the school’s name, and grant funds will be distributed directly to the school.

-• Nonprofits partnering with schools to provide mental health needs must work with the school to fill out the required information in the grant application.
+- Mental Health Partnerships: Nonprofits providing mental health support in partnership with a school must coordinate with the school to complete all required information in the grant application.

-• Books, furniture, or media equipment for a school library
+- Books, furniture, or media equipment for school libraries

-• Resources to support mental health and Social Emotional Learning for students
+- Resources that support student mental health and Social Emotional Learning

-• Tutoring programs and/or materialsto address learning loss
+- Tutoring programs or materials that help address learning loss

-• Events or programs to strengthen the school’s engagement with families and communities to meet student needs
+- Events or initiatives to strengthen a school’s engagement with families and communities in support of students

 Need Funding for Athletics or Arts?